How visual engagement and identity can help you navigate the ‘new different’

 In the wake of the crisis, social media usage has surged to over 60% of its pre-COVID levels, making it apparent that clear, effective digital communication is absolutely key.
 And, visual content and engagement can make all the difference when it comes to audience engagement on LinkedIn, Twitter, Instagram, Facebook and your own website.

 How can pictures help bring a brand to life?

 This is where illustration comes in.
-Vibrant visuals can help you solve the challenge of bringing words to life – grabbing the attention of bigger audiences, getting content read, maintaining brand engagement and sparking useful discussion and connections amongst networks and beyond.
+Vibrant visuals can help you solve the challenge of bringing words to life – grabbing the attention of bigger audiences, getting content read, maintaining brand engagement and sparking useful discussion and connections amongst your current networks and beyond.

-One great example comes courtesy of Action for Happiness, when it needed a visually-engaging solution for communicating its ‘Ten Keys To Happier Living’ campaign to a large, general public audience – as part of Mental Health Awareness Week.
+One great example comes courtesy of Action for Happiness, when it needed a visually-engaging solution for communicating its ‘Ten Keys to Happier Living’ campaign to a large, general public audience – as part of Mental Health Awareness Week.

 The resulting content visualisation directly engaged over 200,000 people on social media, bringing positive feedback and the direct impact of wider sharing of A.F.H’s mission and ideas.

 Elsewhere, financial planner (and Scriba PR client) Louise Woollard required a new visual identity to showcase her services to a digital audience.
 She wanted to challenge the stereotype surrounding financial advisors and portray herself as the relaxed and relatable character that she is.